madanyc/workfront-learn.en/help/resource-management/pto/how-time-off-affects-project-timelines/how-time-off-affects-project-timelines.md

 ---
 title: Show time off affects project timelines
 description: See what happens to a project timeline when the time off setting is on and off.
-activity: use
+role: Leader, User
-type: Tutorial
+level: Intermediate, Experienced
-team: Technical Marketing
+kt: 10180
 exl-id: 0f79dd8d-b7ce-4ee9-b211-23c8ed5d497c
 ---
 # How time off affects project timelines

-Whether an assigned user’s time off factors into the project timeline depends on a project setting called User Time Off.
+Whether an assigned user’s time off factors into the project timeline depends on a project setting called [!UICONTROL User Time Off].
 This setting determines if the time off for the primary assignee of the task adjusts the planned dates for that task on the project.

-Let’s look at what happens with a project timeline when each of the settings is selected—Consider user time off in task durations or Ignore user time off in task durations.
+Let’s look at what happens with a project timeline when each of the settings is selected—C[!UICONTROL onsider user time off in task durations] or [!UICONTROL Ignore user time off in task durations].

 ![User time off setting](assets/toapt_01.png)